 - OPEN TO PUBLIC:

-Home of famous sculpture Anna Hyatt Huntington, the mansion was built in the 1930s.
-Called Atalaya, the property includes a 30-room home, several staff quarters, and a sculpture garden featuring Huntington’s work.
-In addition to the extensive grounds, the property is located 150 yards from the ocean within the boundary of the Huntingtin Beach State Park in Georgetown County, SC.
+The house, called Atalaya, was home to famous sculptor Anna Hyatt Huntington.
+Built in the 1930s, the house had 30 rooms and several staff quarters.
+The property also includes an extensive garden that features Huntington’s work.
+In addition to the extensive grounds, the property is located 150 yards from the ocean within the boundary of the Huntington Beach State Park in Georgetown County, SC.
+It is listed on the National Register of Historic Places.

 Born in Massachusetts in 1876, Anne Hyatt developed an interest in animals from a young age.
-Her father was a zoologist at Massachusetts Institute of Technology (MIT).
+Her father was a zoology professor and paleontologist.
 He encouraged his daughter’s fascination with animal anatomy.
-Hyatt was particularly interested in horses and how they moved.
-Her early hobby of sketching horses influenced her later career as many of her statues capture horses in motion.

 By her early 20s, Hyatt was already creating and exhibiting her own work.
 Over the next several decades, she continued to produce some of her most notable works and she even spent time sculpting in Paris.
 Hyatt was one of the few notable female artists at the time and she was able to earn a substantial income with her sculptures.